hivejs/docs/setup/installation.md

  * `hive-editor-html-ckeditor`: Collaborate on HTML documents using [ckeditor](http://ckeditor.com/).
  * `hive-editor-svg-method-draw`: Collaborate on SVG images using [MethodDraw](https://github.com/duopixel/Method-Draw)

 hive-init(1) will ask you which ones you want to install.
-You should install at least one.
+You should install at least one, as without an editor you won't be able to edit anything (makes sense?).
 Like everything else, you can easily change this (install new editors or remove installed ones, both using npm) after finishing hive-init(1).

 ## Install an auth provider
 Currently there are two auth providers: